 Please note, I can only recommend glazing over latex based paint because that is where I have had the most experience.
 Should still work over oil based paints but not over chalk paint that is unsealed.

 Also, the glaze works best on eggshell or satin finish.
 If you use flat paint the glaze will not be easily workable.
 It will stick more like stain and that is not good.
 If the paint too glossy the glaze will glide off too much.

-ALSO, the glazing technique is not for kitchen cabinets only.
-Looks great in bathrooms or free standing furniture too.
+The glazing technique is not for kitchen cabinets only.
+Looks great on bathrooms vanities and free standing furniture too.

 This list of supplies is what I would recommend.
 My affiliate link is included but if you can find them at your local store feel free to grab there.
 I have a hard time finding the glaze in stores without driving all over the place.